tauraamui/lilly/README.md

 An editor designed as a batteries included experience, eliminating the need for plugins.
 So, basically Helix but for VIM motions.
 The end vision is a one to one replacement/equivalent functionality for all VIM features, macros, motions, and more.

+## Current project state

+I am adding this note to attempt to convey the current state of the project.
+The main focus for the last few months has been to move the document rendering from the own `View.draw_document` method to the new `ui.BufferView` type.
+This was going fine until the old method of rendering to the screen started to become a bottleneck.
+This resulted in a lot of flickering on 99% of term emulators on all platforms slow + fast hardware alike, as the new document renderer was invoking a LOT more draw calls.

+So migrating to the new document renderer was put on hold until the rendering performance issue was addressed.
+These two tasks are now complete, so the document rendering performance is much much better (its also now possible to support fully filled in coloured backgrounds, yay!).
+The immediate mode style API and indeed 99% of the code for the rest of Lilly did not need to change for the render speedup at all, thanks to some initial foresight and good planning on my part (whew!).

+The focus has now switched back to moving all document structure stuff to the new gap buffer implementation and away from the first naive
+"what is literally the lowest effort thing we can do right now" list of strings, one string per line "line buffer".
+However, at present there is too much coupling between the document buffer state within the Buffer type, and `View`.
+This coupling needs to be removed but while still using the existing document data structure as to prevent too many large changes at once.
+I am attempting to acomplish this for now by moving all direct document lines interaction into its own buffer implementation, called "LineBuffer".
+The aim is that once we have finished, switching between different underlying buffers will be as simple as just changing the type field being used.
+This is currently not possible.

+Anyway, I get that there is a lot of text here, but hopefully someone finds this useful to understand where I (tauraamui) am putting my main focus within Lilly right now.

 ## Milestone 1: A pre-alpha release

 ### Targets: